 Use FileMaker Pro Advanced to encrypt all the information stored in a file (also known as Encryption at Rest).
 Database encryption protects your solution if someone gains physical access to the file.

 Database encryption requires a FileMaker file account with Full Access privileges to any file that is to be encrypted, an encryption password, and a shared ID.
-Users must enter the encryption password whenever FileMaker Pro Advanced or FileMaker Go opens a local file, or when FileMaker Server or FileMaker Cloud for AWS opens a file before hosting it.
+Users must enter the encryption password whenever FileMaker Pro Advanced or FileMaker Go opens a local file, or when FileMaker Server or the FileMaker Cloud product opens a file before hosting it.
 The shared ID links multiple encrypted files.
 When one encrypted file attempts to access another encrypted file, the user will not be prompted again for the encryption password if the files' encryption passwords and shared IDs match.